-In March 1965, Escher met the French artist and professor Albert Flocon, lecturer at the prestigious École des Beaux-Arts in Paris.
+In March 1965 Escher met the French artist and professor Albert Flocon, lecturer at the prestigious École des Beaux-Arts in Paris.
 Flocon mainly created copper engravings and, like Escher, he was fascinated by the mystery of perspective.
-Especially curvilinear perspective, a form that Escher too used several times (consider in this regard Hand with reflecting sphere, Balcony, Three Spheres II, Drop (Dewdrop) and Self Portrait in Spherical Mirror).
-In 1967, together with his colleague André Barre, he published a book about this special perspective: La Perspective curviligne de l’espace visuel à l’image construite.
+Especially curvilinear perspective intrigued him, a form that Escher too used several times (consider in this regard Hand with reflecting sphere, Balcony, Three Spheres II, Drop (Dewdrop) and Self Portrait in Spherical Mirror).
+In 1967, together with his colleague André Barre, Flocon published a book about this special perspective: La perspective curviligne de l’espace visuel à l’image construite.
 In 1987 it was published in the US under the title Curvilinear Perspective: From Visual Space to the Constructed Image.

 ‘Il rejoint une lignée ancienne d’artistes, qui étaient en même temps des penseurs nets, comme Piero della Francesca, Vinci, Dürer, Jamnitzer, Bosse-Desargues, le père Nicéron et tant d’autres, pour lesquels l’art de voir et de donner á voir s’accompagnait de la science des moyens à mettre en œuvre.’